 While Where the Wild Things Are is Maurice Sendak’s best known book, it’s not his only notable one.
-In honor of the author/illustrator's birthday—he would have been 85 today—here are five other Sendak masterpieces you should read (and after that, check out today’s awesome Google Doodle).
+Here are five other Sendak masterpieces you should read.
 Let the wild rumpus start!

 1. In the Night Kitchen

 This 1971 children’s book might be Sendak’s most controversial story: In it, a little boy named Mickey, who is disturbed by noises on a lower floor, has a dream in which all of his clothes disappear, and he takes a fully naked romp through a place called the night kitchen.
 He’s almost baked in a pie by three bakers, makes an airplane out of dough, and slides down a giant bottle of milk—all in the nude.
 Libraries refused to carry the book, or drew diapers over Mickey.

 “It’s one of my favorite works, and it’s a rather complex work,” Sendak told NPR’s Terry Gross in 1993.
 “And to have it all reduced, so to speak, to a child’s penis, is embarrassing.
 It’s silly.
 And the fact that anyone could carry on about such an issue does not speak well for our culture.”

 The book was no. 25 on the American Library Association’s 100 Most Frequently Challenged Books of 1990-2000, and, in 1981, was turned into a trippy, wonderful short film.
 Above, you also listen to James Gandolfini read the story at Sendak's 80th birthday in 2008.

 Teachers use this story—in which kids sip chicken soup with rice every month of the year, as described in rhyming verse—to teach younger students about poetry (and, probably, about how delicious chicken soup with rice is).